-Our Spinal Cord Injury Model System is funded by the National Institute of Disability and Rehabilitation Research (NIDRR).
-NIDRR is a component of the Department of Education - Office of Special Education and Rehabilitative Services (OSERS) whose main mission is helping to improve the lives of individuals with disabilities.
+Our Spinal Cord Injury Model System is funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
+NIDILRR is a component of the US Department of Health and Human Services' Administration for Community Living.

 Connect with the Model Systems Knowledge Translation Center

 The Model System Knowledge Translation Center (MSKTC) has many resources available about the Spinal Cord Injury Model System, including helpful flyers and handouts about injury - and also the contact information for Model System sites nationwide.